 Academic success at USC is strongly dependent upon the ability to communicate in English.
 Listening, speaking, reading and writing proficiency must be well developed in order to assimilate large amounts of difficult material under limited time conditions with full comprehension.
 Such proficiency is much greater than that required for ordinary everyday living.
 Therefore, every effort should be made to acquire English proficiency prior to entering the university.

 Admitted international students are normally required to take the International Student English (ISE) Examination at the beginning of the first term of study.
-The results on the examination determine whether or not students must take special courses in English.
+The results of the examination determine whether or not students must take courses in English.

 - Ph.D. and undergraduate students who have achieved an Internet Based TOEFL (iBT) score of 100, with no less than 20 on each sub-score; or an IELTS score of 7, with no less than 6 on each band score, taken within the past 2 years.